Upper School Curriculum

 - Community service opportunities, which help our students learn to be contributing members of both their community and the world.

-- Participation in our Intersession and our Signature Trips, which provide meaningful, longer, and memorable experiences that are correlated to various aspects of the curriculum and build community.
+- Our School offers a variety of experiential learning opportunities, which provide meaningful, longer, and memorable experiences that are correlated to various aspects of the curriculum and build community.

-- Our students have opportunities for leadership, whether by serving as a member of Student Government, managing a club, serving as as Writing Center tutor, and more.
+- Our students have opportunities for leadership, whether by serving as a member of TORCH (student government), managing a club, serving as as Writing Center tutor, and more.

 - To help our International Students and non-native English speakers integrate into the SSFS community, we provide English Language Support through our ESOL courses.
 The ESOL department improves English Language Learners’ linguistic and cultural competence to engage more effectively in social and academic contexts.

-- The Upper School provides support services to students, faculty, and families to assist students in acquiring the academic, social, and emotional skills needed for success.
+- The Upper School provides learning support services to students, faculty, and families to assist students in acquiring the academic, social, and emotional skills needed for success.